 My teacher friends…this is what happens with our phonics and reading instruction!

 We teach students phonics skills.
-They memorize them.
+Then they memorize them.

 Students need explicit phonics instruction.
 It’s true.